How to make and accept offers on Mintbase

 Someone made an offer higher than yours.
 In this case, you don't need to do anything and your funds get back to you automatically.

 You have the highest offer but after 24 hours the Owner has not accepted it.
 In this case, you need to manually withdraw your offer from escrow.
 Two ways to do it:

-The owner of the listing can accept anytime within 24 hours of the offer
+- The owner of the listing can accept anytime within 24 hours, or later if you do not withdraw your offer

-After an offer you placed expires, you can pull back your NEAR from escrow by pressing Withdraw on the Rolling Auction page, or on the Open Orders page (which you can find clicking on your profile picture on the navbar).
+- After an offer you placed unlock, you can pull back your NEAR from escrow by pressing Withdraw on the Rolling Auction page, or on the My Offers page (which you can find in the Launchpad)